You probably already asked yourself about mining with your Raspberry Pi.

-As it doesn’t cost a lot, and the installation is rather easy, it’s a good way to make a first step in the cryptocurrencies world.
+It doesn’t cost a lot and the installation is rather easy, so it’s a good first step in the cryptocurrency world.

-You can now try it on bigger devices and win a little with crypt currencies 🙂
+You can now try it on bigger devices and win a little with cryptocurrencies 🙂

 My Raspberry Pi is heating when mining, what can I do?
-The mining process take all the power of your CPU, so it’s normal to see that kind of thing.
+The mining process takes all the power of your CPU, so heating is normal to see.
 If you want to avoid this, you can mine with less CPU, by adding the -t option to the cpuminer command (“-t 2” for example, t stands for threads).

 That’s it, you now know how to mine a cryptocurrency (Monero here) with your Raspberry Pi, and on any Linux system.

-I’m not an expert in cryptocurrency, so if you see some mistakes or have other suggestions for readers to enjoy this post, please share in the comments below.
+I’m not an expert in cryptocurrency, so if you see some mistakes or have other suggestions for readers to enjoy this post, feel free to contact me.